 Similarly, the requirement may be to find images of a particular employee, but they’re not a celebrity and the chances of a public analysis service being able to recognise them is very low.
 Furthermore, they are a private individual who doesn’t want their identity to be stored on the internet.

 There are, of course, similar challenges associated with the location of the AI services in relation to the content to be analysed.
 If the archive is in the cloud but the incoming live stream is delivered down an SDI cable, then where should the solution be deployed?

 Perhaps unsurprisingly for such a young market, there is some jostling amongst vendors and solutions providers to find the right approach and develop the best software to address the myriad media content management requirements of an enterprise against a landscape of data protection and privacy.
 As a business, this is the time to help the vendors shape the future of this AI as one thing is for sure; the amount of media content is only going to increase and, consequently, so are the problems associated with managing it and maximising its potential.

-This guest post was written by Alex Buchanan, Chief Operating Officer of NMR and Project Manager of the ReCAP project.
+This guest post was written by Alex Buchanan, former Chief Operating Officer of NMR and Project Manager of the ReCAP project.
 NMR build and implement tools to help companies manage and deliver media content.
 ReCAP (Realtime Content Analysis and Processing) is a project co-funded by a grant from the European Union’s Horizon 2020, led by NMR.
-NMR will be demonstrating a beta version on the Vidispine stand (3.A23).